 Property Samples in Casco Antiguo:

 A 96-square-meter (1,033 square feet) one-bed condo.
 The condo features exposed stone walls and pasta floor tiles.
 It’s in a good, central location.
 List price: $295,000.

-A luxury condo with three bedrooms, three bathrooms plus a guest bathroom, with a single floor open plan layout.
+A luxury condo with three bedrooms, three bathrooms plus a guest bathroom, with a single-floor open-plan layout.
 The building features a pool, gym, and social area.
 It’s almost 2900 square feet in size.
 List price: $785,000.

 Santa Maria Golf & Country Club

 Santa Maria is one of the most premium neighborhoods in Panama City.
 It is master-planned and nicely landscaped.
-It boasts a Nicklaus Design golf course, a planned country club, and a five-star hotel with a gourmet restaurant.
+It boasts a Nicklaus Design golf course, a planned country club, and a 5-star hotel with a gourmet restaurant.